-A new Statistics Canada report shows Thunder Bay has one-third of Canada's reported anti-Indigenous hate crimes, indicating justice gone missing in the lives of First Nations people in northwestern Ontario.
+A Statistics Canada report shows Thunder Bay has one-third of Canada's reported anti-Indigenous hate crimes, indicating justice gone missing in the lives of First Nations people in northwestern Ontario.
 The City of Thunder Bay is inundated with mysterious deaths and violent acts of racism, and hate crimes against Indigenous youth keep spilling into the news.
 Northern Ontario news has seen several incidences of horrific Thunder Bay racism.

 Often these are bright kids coming out of remote communities to further their education.
 Future leaders are winding up dead.
 Indigenous leadership in the region has declared a complete loss of faith in Thunder Bay Police and the OPP.
 Here's a partial list of Indigenous people who had their lives cut short in Thunder Bay:

 Stacy DeBungee, 41, was discovered dead in the McIntyre River on the morning of Oct.
 19, 2015.

 Christina Gliddy, 28, resident of Wunnumin Lake First Nation was found unconscious on the gravel by the bridge over the Kaministiquia River at 8 a.m. on March 29, 2016, and died in hospital later that morning.

 Clayton Chuck Mawakeesic, 38, of Sandy Lake First Nation, was discovered in the McIntyre River on July 29, 2016.